Why do we need biomarker tests for prostate cancer diagnosis?

 Biomarker tests and their use

-From the early 1990s, there has been an increasing interest in diagnostic biomarker tests as they may help to find clinically significant cancer.
-The early tests, such as PCA3 and the Prostate Health Index (PHI), generally only consist of molecular biomarkers.
+From the early 1990s, there has been an increasing interest in diagnostic biomarker tests.
+The old generation tests, such as PCA3 and the Prostate Health Index (PHI), generally only consist of molecular biomarkers.
 They usually predict overall prostate cancer on biopsy although some studies suggest that PCA3 and PHI correlate with features of prostate cancer significance.

 The new generation tests evolved to specifically predicting clinically significant prostate cancer.
-These tests, including the 4Kscore, ConfirmMDx, MiPS, and SelectMDx, are usually risk scores including both biomarkers and clinical information.
+These tests, including the 4Kscore, ConfirmMDx, MiPS, and SelectMDx, are usually risk scores including both biomarkers and clinical information (e.g. age, PSA level, DRE outcome).

 Diagnostic biomarker tests can help to find men at risk of harbouring (clinically significant) cancer in need for a biopsy.
-They can be used to determine who needs an initial biopsy and who not.
-Biomarker tests can also help identify men in need for a repeat biopsy.
-These men had a prior negative biopsy but there is still a persistent suspicion of prostate cancer.
+They can be used to decide who needs an initial biopsy and who not.
+Moreover, biomarker tests can aid to identify men in need for a repeat biopsy.
+These men had a prior negative biopsy but remain suspicious of having prostate cancer.

-When a diagnostic biomarker test is negative, it is important that the risk of missing (clinically significant) cancer is minimal.
+When a diagnostic biomarker test is negative and a biopsy is not performed, the risk of missing (clinically significant) cancer should be as low as possible.
 This is described by the negative predictive value (NPV): the proportion of men with a negative test result that do not have the disease.
-The NPV value needs to be as high as possible.
+The NPV value of a biomarker test therefore needs to be as high as possible.

 New generation biomarker tests have a very high NPV (95-98%).
-This means that they have a minimal risk of missing clinically significant cancer (2-5%).
-In comparison, old generation biomarker tests have a much lower NPV (67-92%) leading to a higher risk of missing cancer (8-33%).
+This means that they have a minimal risk of missing clinically significant cancer (2-5%) when a biopsy is not performed.
+In comparison, old generation biomarker tests have a much lower NPV (67-92%).
+This leads to a higher risk of missing cancer (8-33%).

 What is SelectMDx?

-SelectMDx helps you find clinically significant cancer.
-It is a diagnostic test that helps distinguish men at increased risk for significant prostate cancer from those at very low risk.
-SelectMDx can guide the decision for performing a biopsy.
+SelectMDx is a diagnostic test that helps distinguish men at increased risk for significant prostate cancer from those at very low risk.
+SelectMDx can help you find men needing a biopsy.

 SelectMDx is a non-invasive, urine-based test that measures the expression of 2 mRNA cancer-related biomarkers (HOXC6 and DLX1).
 This is combined with PSA, PSA density, DRE, age, and family history of prostate cancer into a risk score.